CodingBubble/projectillm_backend/README.md

 1. Name of the executing user[String]
 2. Password of the executing user [String]
 3. Id of the Group the Event should be Created in
-4. Title of the new Group [String]
+4. Title of the new Event [String]
-5. Description of the new Group [String]
+5. Description of the new Event [String]
 6. Time of the Event in millies [int]

 result: Object: of the newly created Event